What is Dermatitis?

 Treatments for Dermatitis

 Before any treatment is prescribed, your dermatologist first identifies the type of dermatitis you have, as well as its causes.
 Once identified, steroid creams such as prescription cortiscosteroid are given to most forms of dermatits as they are anti-inflammatory and heal the irritated area of skin.
-Alternatively, non-steroid creams such as hydrocortisone are prescribed for milder forms of dermatitis; these are called topical calcineurin inhibitor (TCI) creams and are usually prescribed for children above the age of 2.
+Alternatively, non-steroid creams are prescribed for milder forms of dermatitis; these are called topical calcineurin inhibitor (TCI) creams and are usually prescribed for children above the age of 2.

 In the case of seborrheic dermatitis, cleansers such as dandruff shampoos which contain salicylic acid, sulfur and/or selenium are recommended.
 For contact dermatitis, avoidance of contact with the substance that caused the irritation along with anti-histamines and corticosteroids are recommended.